5orenso/aws-ami-creation/README.md

 A simple approach to create Amazon Machine Images (AMI) you need for your AWS servers.

+__Existing images:__
+* Basic Node.js image with the latest version.
+* MongoDB server image with a 3 node replica set.
+* Nginx with automated Letsencrypt certificate support.
+* MQTT broker for connection NodeMCU (ESP82866) with AWS IoT solution.

 I know there is Puppet, Chef and other tools out there to help you build images.
 But if you just want a nice, fast and simple way to create images with a minimum of effort, this is the way.